adamboss95/wahab-obsidian/homework/Task 1 Web Server Setup & Automation.md

 sudo apt install nginx
 ```

-- Create a directory /var/www/lab-site and add a sample index.html with the text "Welcome to Intern Lab".
+- Create a directory /var/www/lab-site and add a sample index.html with the text "Welcome to Intern Lab"
 ```
 cd /var/www/
 ```